-Carol Barrett is a graduate of the school of drawing and painting at Edinburgh College of Art and has been a professional wildlife artist for over 25 years.
+Carol Barrett graduated in drawing and painting at Edinburgh College of Art and has been a professional wildlife artist for over 25 years.
 She lives and works from The Dovecot Studio in Edinburgh, Scotland.

-Carol was the Artist in Residence for The Royal Zoological Society of Scotland in 1994.
-She continued to exhibit in solo and mixed wildlife art exhibitions over a number of years at RZSS.
+A few years later she became the Artist in Residence for The Royal Zoological Society of Scotland, where solo and mixed wildlife art exhibitions were mounted at RZSS over a number of years.

-In 2006 she was invited to The Cheetah Conservation Fund’s HQ in Namibia to use her artistic skill and has continued over the years to be one of their artists helping wild cheetah.
+In 2006 she was invited to The Cheetah Conservation Fund’s HQ in Namibia to use her artistic skill and has continued to be one of their artists helping wild cheetah.

-Carol is currently working on a new collection of marsupials, birds and other unique indigenous wildlife were able to be featured in Carol’s last solo exhibition, ‘Brush with the Wild’ in 2017 after she spent time in the protected bush areas in the southern and western parts of the country.
-Kangaroo Island, in particular Flinders Chase provided to be a sanctuary for most of the native species.
+Australian marsupials, birds and other unique indigenous wildlife were able to be featured in Carol’s last solo exhibition, ‘Brush with the Wild’ in 2017 after she spent time in the protected bush areas in the southern and western parts of the country.
+Kangaroo Island, in particular Flinders Chase proved to be a sanctuary for most of the native species.
 Many of the drawings and paintings were done on naturally sourced paper e.g. wombat & kangaroo dung paper.

 Carol has exhibited with the International Primatological Society, The Wildlife Art Society International, The National Exhibition of Wildlife Art’ and The Marwell International Wildlife Art Society.

-In 2009 she was short-listed by the BBC Wildlife Magazine’s Art Competiton and in 2011 by The David Shepherd Wildlife Foundation’s Wildlife Artist of the Year Exhibition.
+In 2009 she was short-listed by the BBC Wildlife Magazine’s Art Competiton and in 2011 by The David Shepherd Wildlife Foundation’s Wildlife Artist of the Year Portfolio.

 In 2012 Carol had two of her watercolours selected and a pastel artwork in 2015 for The Wildlife Artist of the Year (WAY) Exhibition in the Mall Galleries, London.
-Also has been selected for this year’s 2015 WAY London Exhibition.

-Carol has held three solo exhibitions of her paintings at The Donald Watson Gallery, Waterstone House in the Scottish Ornithologist’s Club in 2010, 2012 and 2014.
+Carol has held four solo exhibitions of her paintings at The Donald Watson Gallery, Waterstone House in the Scottish Ornithologist’s Club in 2010, 2012, 2014 and 2017.